 Common causes of contracture deformity

 The most common causes of contracture are inactivity and scarring from an injury or burn.
-People who have other conditions that keep them from moving around are at high risk for contracture deformity.
-That’s because the muscles and joints they aren’t moving through their normal range of motion are prime candidates for tightening.
+People who have other conditions that keep them from moving around are also at high risk for contracture deformity.
+For example, people with severe osteoarthritis or rheumatoid arthritis often develop contractures.
+Since they aren’t moving their muscles and joints through their normal range of motion, these tissues are prime candidates for tightening.

 For example, joint contractures are common in patients discharged from intensive care units or after long hospital stays.
+It’s also very common in people who have suffered a stroke and resulting paralysis.
 Other causes include diseases that are inherited or that develop in early childhood, such as:

 When to seek help